Personal Loans » Compare Loans » Peerform vs Payoff vs Prosper: Which Personal Loan Is Better?

 Prosper is a leading platform that acts in a peer-to-peer format and has been around since 2005, catering to the needs of over one million customers.

-Prosper personal loan can be a better choice than Payoff and Peerform if you:
+Prosper personal loan can be a better choice than Happy Money and Peerform if you:

 Requirements

-Payoff, Peerform, and Prosper all accept applications from people who have a credit score of as little as 600.
-You will need to showcase three years of credit history when getting a Payoff personal loan.
+Happy Money and Prosper all accept applications from people who have a credit score of as little as 600.
+You will need to showcase three years of credit history when getting a Happy Money personal loan.

 Prosper requires its applicants to have a debt-to-income (DTI) ratio that is not greater than 50%.
-The max DTI for a Peerform personal loan is 40% and you also need to show a credit history of at least a year and have a minimum annual income of $10,000.
 For these three lenders, applicants need to be at least 18 years old, as well as being a US resident or a citizen or you are a visa holder.

-There is the ability to change your payment due dates with Payoff, as well as utilize payment deferrals in certain situations
+There is the ability to change your payment due dates with Happy Money, as well as utilize payment deferrals in certain situations

-If you want to see what Payoff can offer you, there will only be a soft credit check completed initially so you won’t hurt your credit.
+If you want to see what Happy Money can offer you, there will only be a soft credit check completed initially so you won’t hurt your credit.

-With Payoff, you will not be able to get a secured loan, joint loan, or a co-signed loan.
+With Happy Money, you will not be able to get a secured loan, joint loan, or a co-signed loan.

 Prosper- Pros & Cons